 Pursuant to ORS 293.450, on August 1 of each year, State agencies are required to provide certification to the Division of State Lands summarizing all outstanding checks/warrants that were two years old as of July 1 of the current year.
 The detail listings of outstanding checks/warrants must include all information required by State Lands and are to be mailed directly to them according to their instructions.
 State Lands can be contacted at (503) 378-3805.
 State Lands will notify Treasury of the appropriate transfer of funds to be made.

-Oregon’s Local Government Investment Pool (LGIP) was created by Oregon Laws in 1973, Chapter 748.
-It is a diversified portfolio offered to eligible participants of the State of Oregon.
-The Local Government Investment Pool (LGIP or the "Pool") is an alternate investment vehicle offered to participants that includes, but is not limited to, any municipality, political subdivision or public corporation of this state that by law is made the custodian of, or has control of, any public funds.
-The LGIP is commingled with the State's short-term funds.
-Since its inception, over 900 local governments in Oregon have participated in the pool.
+The Local Government Investment Pool (LGIP) is an open-ended, no-load diversified portfolio offered to eligible participants, which include—but are not limited to—any municipality, political subdivision, or public corporation of Oregon that by law is made the custodian of, or has control of, any public funds.
+The pool is commingled with state funds in the Oregon Short Term Fund (OSTF).

-State agencies have three options for making payments to local governments – warrant/check, automated clearing house (ACH) directly to a commercial bank account, or by a balanced transfer through the Statewide Financial Management System (SFMS).
-State agencies need to work directly with the receiving local government to determine the appropriate option for making payment; however, agencies are strongly encouraged to make payment via ACH or balanced transfer through SFMS.
+transfer, or by a balanced transfer through the Statewide Financial Management Application (SFMA).
+State agencies need to work directly with the receiving local government to determine the best option for making payment to the local government.

 Local Government Investment Pool contact information click here